EfthymiaKakoulidou/cakes-by-kg/README.md

 ## Wireframes

 To follow best practice, wireframes were developed for mobile, and desktop sizes.
-The tablet sizes follow the mobile sizes layout.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.
 Although the final project might differ from the initial wireframes I kept the main concept intact and just added some features along the way where I thought they might be needed.
-A second video on the about page is the biggest change and I did that to be consistent to the layout of having 3 elements on each page.
+A second video on the about page is the biggest change and I did that to be consistent to the layout of having 3 elements on each page except the gallery pages of course that have a lot more.

 ### Mobile Wireframes